bxdoan/bxdoan/README.md

 <div align="center">

-> Mistakes are not shackles that halt one from stepping forward.
-Rather, they are that which sustain and grow one’s heart.
+> I attribute my success to this: I never gave or took any excuse.

-> — Mavis Vermillion —
+> — Florence Nightingale —

 </div>